 Today visitors can relax and rejuvenate in 15 certified natural health resorts.
-These resorts date back centuries: Rogaska Slatina is Slovenia’s oldest and largest spa town, while the thermal springs of Laško were popular even with the Romans.
+These resorts date back centuries.
+Rogaska Slatina is Slovenia’s oldest and largest spa town, while the thermal springs of Laško were popular even with the Romans.
 Among the most popular are the geysers and whirlpools of Terme Olimia, the Roman-inspired Rimske Toplice and the waters of Rogaška Slatina Health Resort.
 At the Thalasso Centre in Portorož, innovative treatments include brine inhalation and packs made with Istrian salt pan mud.

-- Have you ever dreamt in the forest, slept in houses steeped in age-long tradition, or relaxed in the treetops?
-There is nothing more beautiful than starting your day with a view of the green landscape and a hearty breakfast
+Have you ever dreamt in the forest, slept in houses steeped in age-long tradition, or relaxed in the treetops?
+There is nothing more beautiful than starting your day with a view of green landscape and a hearty breakfast

-- The Culture.
-For thousands of years Slovenia has served as a crossroads of nations and an inspirational melting pot of natural and cultural influences from the Alps, the Mediterranean and the Pannonian Plain, where some of the greatest wonders of humankind and nature were created.
+The Culture.
+For thousands of years Slovenia has served as a crossroads of nations and an inspirational melting pot of natural and cultural influences.
+From the Alps, the Mediterranean and the Pannonian Plain, where some of the greatest wonders of humankind and nature were created.
 Get to know the Slovenian cultural sights – from the oldest discovered instrument, walk through the famous Plečnik buildings in Ljubljana.

 Slovenia’s traditional delicacies have something from neighbour Italy, Austria and Hungary, marrying Mediterranean and Central European flavours.

 Ask for Ana Ros, she was named the world’s best female chef 2017.